pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class PermissionPolicySurface

-Define a PermissionPolicy for the Backstage application.
+You can use this class to define a PermissionPolicy for the Backstage application.

 [https://backstage.io/docs/permissions/writing-a-policy](https://backstage.io/docs/permissions/writing-a-policy)

 #### Methods

+The package has the following methods.

 ##### set(permissionPolicy: PermissionPolicy): void

-Define the PermissionPolicy for the Backstage application.
+This method defines the PermissionPolicy for the Backstage application.

-Can only be invoked a single time.
+This method can be invoked only once.

 | Parameter          | Type             | Description |
 |--------------------|------------------|-------------|